Under Control (Parachute song)

 "Under Control" is a song by American pop rock band Parachute.
 It was released on May 17, 2009 as the second single from their debut studio album, Losing Sleep (2009).
 It debuted at #33 on the Adult Pop Songs chart as of December 25, 2009 and has peaked at #27.

 About the song

 In this song the protagonist is in love with a female friend.
 He's tired of suppressing his feelings and he's finally going to tell her how he feels.
 Grammy-winning producer John Shanks produced this song, along with the rest of the album.
 Parachute singer/songwriter Will Anderson told PopEntertainment.com how they hooked up with Shanks: "John had called our manager and heard our stuff.
-We were really excited that he had showed interest in it.
+We were really excited that he had shown interest in it.
 We went up there and hit it off.
 He's an incredible producer – he's worked with everybody from Bon Jovi to Ashlee Simpson and everyone in between.
-He taught us a lot about the studio and how to record an album.
+He taught us a lot about the studio and how to record an album."